 In terms of practical steps, there are numerous courses you can take that promise to give you all the skills needed to become an ethical hacker.
 However, while these can definitely be useful, either as a starting point or as a way to refine your knowledge, the best way to become an ethical hacker is to simply immerse yourself in the world of cyber security.

-Read as much you can on the technical elements of hacking and cyber defence, keep up to date with developments in the field, and generally learn as much as possible about the theory and practise of cyber security.
+Read as much you can on the technical elements of hacking and cyber defence, keep up to date with developments in the field, and generally learn as much as possible about the theory and practice of cyber security.

-It's also a good idea to learn a couple of programming languages, if you don't already.
+It's also a good idea to learn a couple of programming languages, if you haven't already.
 While it's not absolutely essential for hackers (ethical or otherwise) to have an in-depth knowledge of coding, it can be incredibly useful, and will pay dividends throughout your career.